kosinusbch/slp-token-icons/README.md

 ## Adding your icon

 Create a version of your icon in 32x32, 64x64, 128x128 and "original" (more than or equal to 128px) and add them to their respective folders in a pull request.
 If you have a SVG file, feel free to add that to.

-Alternatively open an issue or contact me on [telegram](https://t.me/kosinusbch) with links to an icon in at least 128x128 and I'll resize them for you.

 ## Services using slp-token-icons